alicecwhuang/alicecwhuang.github.io/teaching.md

 I also designed and taught the course __Persons, Minds and Bodies__ (PHL 240) in summer 2023, with a focus on how new technologies can change our understanding of the mind and personal identity.
 You can find the syllabus [here](teaching/syllabus240.pdf).

 I have taught students from a wide range of disciplines, including computer science, statistics, economics and cognitive science.
-I am designed a module on algorithmic fairness for third-year undergraduates in computer science, as part of the __Embedded Ethics__ project at the University of Toronto.
+I designed a module on algorithmic fairness for third-year undergraduates in computer science, as part of the __Embedded Ethics__ project at the University of Toronto.

 Other teaching experience as a TA: